Skip to main content

 Open Questions

-1. Whether the Runtime Status section in gd-core-base.md should mirror the exact wording adopted in gd-act-0-arrival-and-core.md or use a doc-specific phrasing — proposed answer: use doc-specific phrasing keyed off the same authority cite.
+1. Whether the Runtime Status section in gd-core.md should mirror the exact wording adopted in gd-act-0-arrival-and-core.md or use a doc-specific phrasing — proposed answer: use doc-specific phrasing keyed off the same authority cite.

 Verification Forecast

-• Grep over the five edited files confirms no PROPOSED TERM was promoted, no new prefix file was introduced, and no runtime / Content / Generated file was touched.
+• Grep over the edited files confirms no deferred name was promoted, no new prefix file was introduced, and no runtime / Content / Generated file was touched.

 Parallelism